clemsonMakerspace/Makerspace-CardScanner/README.md

   - **Selenium Exceptions**: To handle browser-specific errors.
 - **BeautifulSoup**: for retrieving user data from the student directory.
 - **Internet access** for retrieving user data from the student directory.

+Donations: Paw points for a Caniac Combo are accepted